Development Tools for Embedded Vision

 Both general-purpose and vender-specific tools

-Many vendors of embedded vision devices use integrated CPUs that are based on the same ARM instruction set, allowing a common set of development tools for software development.
-However, even though the base instruction set is the same (Cortex-A9, for example, which uses ARMv7 architecture), each CPU vendor integrates a different set of peripherals that have unique software interface requirements.
-In addition, most vendors accelerate the ARM CPU with specialized computing devices (GPUs, DSPs, FPGAs, etc.) This extended CPU programming model requires a customized version of the standard ARM-based development tools.
+Many vendors of vision devices use integrated CPUs that are based on the same instruction set (ARM, x86, etc), allowing a common set of development tools for software development.
+However, even though the base instruction set is the same, each CPU vendor integrates a different set of peripherals that have unique software interface requirements.
+In addition, most vendors accelerate the CPU with specialized computing devices (GPUs, DSPs, FPGAs, etc.) This extended CPU programming model requires a customized version of standard development tools.
 Most CPU vendors develop their own optimized software tool chain, while also working with 3rd-party software tool suppliers to make sure that the CPU components are broadly supported.

 Heterogeneous software development in an integrated development environment

-Since embedded vision applications often require a mix of processing architectures, the development tools become more complicated and must handle multiple instruction sets and extra challenges for debugging systems.
+Since vision applications often require a mix of processing architectures, the development tools become more complicated and must handle multiple instruction sets and additional system debugging challenges.
 Most vendors provide a suite of tools that integrate development tasks into a single interface for the developer, simplifying software development and testing.
-An example of an integrated development environment is the Xilinx ISE Design Suite, which combines traditional software development with the tools needed for creating FPGA designs.